About this taught graduate course

 This course has two components – a taught component accounting for two thirds of your time and effort, and a research component (dissertation) accounting for one-third.

-For the taught component, we blend lectures with workshops, practical exercises, demonstrations, case studies, problem classes, syndicate exercises, and a review.
+For the taught component, we blend synchronous and asynchronous lectures with workshops, practical exercises, demonstrations, case studies, problem classes, syndicate exercises, and a review.
 Each module is delivered intensively over one full week or two half weeks, and class sizes are kept small with 20-25 students in each.

 Our module leaders have extensive industry experience.
 Guest speakers from industry also contribute regularly, bringing real-world insight into your learning experience.